 “a type of intelligence that involves the ability to process emotional information and use it in reasoning and other cognitive activities.”

 It’s clear from this definition that EI is relevant in both our professional and personal relationships, as well as the relationships we have with ourselves.
-We’ll soon look at the dynamics of how, when it comes to interpersonal skills, EI play a big role.
+We’ll soon look at the dynamics of how, when it comes to interpersonal skills, EI plays a big role.

 “Emotional intelligence” was coined by two American psychologists, John Mayer and Peter Salovey, in 1997, and from their definition, we can get a great idea of what emotional intelligence skills are all about: